hsunwenfang/nv-playground/Notes.md

+# Q

+- Improve ETL pipeline for better GPU utilization

+- How is minikube consuming GPU by nvidia-device-plugin ds

+- Why is docker build for GPU image very slow
+   - Can it be GPU enhanced
+   - Will az acr build save it

+- Image Load is often slow
+   - Can build a smaller image
+   - Can minikube cache the base image

+- How does containerd decide which layer to cache

+- Parallelize the image pull with GPU

+- 1 pod 1 GPU or fractional GPU

+- Monitor GPU with nvidia-smi or DCGM or GPU Operator
+- Monitor GPU with metric-server or Prometheus/Grafana

+- Setup chat services to serve multiple requests in parralell

+- pod termniation seems to have issue

+# I

+- Can have better analysis with GRPC reflection (no need to maintain proto files)
+- nvidia-device-plugin

 - Design, implement, and maintain ML pipelines for automated training, testing, and deployment of machine learning models, ensuring scalability and efficiency.
 - Work collaboratively with ML engineers to troubleshoot and optimize model performance, ensuring models are production-ready and meet defined SLAs